rominavarela-it/ub-scripts/mpi/openmpi.md

+##Automathic Installation

+ > sudo apt-get install libopenmpi-dev openmpi-bin libhdf5-openmpi-dev

+##Manual Installation

-###Create a mirror folder that will have the same route in every node
+**1 - Create a mirror folder that will have the same route in every node**

 *In this example we will use romina username*